The Weird Case of the Statue

 Heritage Statement pt 2 [PDF] Point 5.9

-The proposed relocation site at Regent’s University London is considered to be entirely appropriate for the existing Pankhurst memorial.
+and thus, The proposed relocation site at Regent’s University London is considered to be entirely appropriate for the existing Pankhurst memorial.

 Heritage Statement pt 2 [PDF] Point 5.9